-Some weight loss medications have caused false positives in amphetamine urine tests.
-Phentermine is one prescription that could cause this.
+Some weight loss medications like phentermine have caused false positives in amphetamine urine tests.

-ADHD Medications, such as Ritalin (methylphenidate) are known to cause false positives tests for LSD, amphetamine, and methamphetamine.
+ADHD medications, like Ritalin (methylphenidate), are known to cause false positives tests for LSD, amphetamine, and methamphetamine.

 Several different antidepressant medications have the potential to cause false positives.
-Other antidepressants not included in this list could also lead to false positive screenings.
-Be sure to speak to a medical professional about these medications when taking a drug test.
+Other antidepressants not included in this list could also lead to false positive drug tests.

-Quetiapine, known as Seroquel, could yield false positives for methadone or opiates.
+- Quetiapine, known as Seroquel, could yield false positives for methadone or opioids

-Sertraline, known as Zoloft, could lead to false positives for benzodiazepine or LSD screenings.
+- Sertraline, known as Zoloft, could lead to false positives for benzodiazepine or LSD

-Tricyclic antidepressants (TCA), such as Amitril, Norpramin, Zonalon, Prudoxin, or Tofranil, may lead to false positive urine tests for LSD.
+- Tricyclic antidepressants (TCA), like Amitril, Norpramin, Zonalon, Prudoxin, or Tofranil, may lead to false positive urine tests for LSD

-Venlafaxine, known as Effexor XR, could learn to a false positive on a PCP urine test.
+- Venlafaxine, known as Effexor XR, could lead to a false positive on a PCP urine test

 Pain or Anti-Inflammatory Medication

-Benadryl, Tylenol PM, Advil PM, and other medications contain diphenhydramine.
-This could lead to positive results in screenings for methadone, PCP, or opiates.
+Benadryl, Tylenol PM, Advil PM, and other medications contain diphenhydramine, which could lead to false positive results in screenings for methadone, PCP, or opioids.

-False positives for marijuana screenings could occur as a result of taking Sustiva (Efavirenz).
-This is a antiretroviral medication used to treat HIV infection.
+False positives for marijuana screenings could occur because of taking Sustiva (Efavirenz), an antiretroviral medication used to treat HIV infections.

 Other Prescription Medications

-This may not be a complete list, as there are so many variables.
-If you have any questions about false positive substance results from a test, speak with a medical professional.
-Let the medical professional administering the screening know if you are taking any of these medications.
-If you experience what you believe to be a false positive, request a second drug screening test.
+This may not be a complete list, as there are so many variables to consider when discussing drug tests and the potential for false positives.
+If you have any questions about false positive substance results from a test, it’s important to speak with a medical professional.
+Let the medical professional administering the screening know if you are taking any of these medications and if you experience what you believe is a false positive, you should request a second drug screening test.